Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did return middle of linked list problem.
 Was pretty simple and got it first try in optimal time and space complexity.
 Getting pretty good at the easy stuff.

 Also did a binary search and sort problem.

+## Day 32: 10/20/25: Did Medium Stack
+Started to do stacks since I think I don't get the monotomic stuff intutivly.
+Going to knock out a couple of problems today.
+Did a stack medium problem that was super simple.